-- Responsible for ensuring audit recommendations to improve weaknesses in controls are actioned in a timely manner - Responsible for developing, maintaining, and implementing the Council's governance risk and control framework. - Contributes to the effective corporate management and governance of the Council - Responsible for ensuring audit recommendations to improve weaknesses in controls are actioned in a timely manner
+- Responsible for developing, maintaining, and implementing the Council's governance risk and control framework. - Contributes to the effective corporate management and governance of the Council

 The Senior Leadership Team ("SLT") comprising the Chief Executive, Directors, and the Monitoring Officer meet weekly and focus on strategic issues, projects and programmes and the health of the organisation.